section-engineering-education/engineering-education/articles/introduction-to-deep-learning/index.md

 ### Machine Learning vs. Deep Learning
 Deep Learning and machine learning are both types (or subsets) of AI that classify data and train models.
 Below we will compare a few tasks or features of each.

 - Machine Learning algorithms require extensive data, pre-processing, and manual feature extraction.
-While, Deep Learning relies on layers of neural networks and performs feature extraction automatically.
+While, Deep Learning relies on its layers of neural networks and performs feature extraction automatically.

 - Machine Learning can be used when there is a lack of computational power available or a small dataset.
-As opposed to deep learning algorithm's performance that improves with the increased size of a dataset.
-Which is why deep learning algorithms are fed petabytes of data, which can require weeks of training.
-ML can be trained for weeks, but nothing useful will come out of it.
+As opposed to Deep Learning's performance that improves with the increased size of a dataset.
+That is why deep learning algorithms are fed petabytes of data, which can require weeks of training.

 - Machine Learning algorithms can perform well on low-end machines.
 While Deep Learning performs better on a powerful machine equipped with multiple GPUs, [providing higher performance](https://hackr.io/blog/machine-learning-vs-deep-learning).

 - Although different Deep Learning is an essential part of Machine Learning.
 It provides solutions to many problems within image recognition, speech recognition, and NLP.
-Deep Learning performs better with images, text, and sound recognition when compared to Machine Learning.
+Deep Learning performs better with images, text, and sound recognition when compared to Machine Learning alone.

-- Be it ML or DL; we need to label data for classification type tasks.
+- Be it ML or DL; we need to label all data for classification type tasks.
 Classification tasks requires labeled data.

 To get a more detailed understanding of the differences between ML, DL, and AI take a look at [this article](/engineering-education/differences-between-artificial-intelligence-machine-learning-and-deep-learning/).